 - Fat: 16.5 grams

-Health Benefits Of Eating Lamb:
+Health Benefits Of Lamb Breast Recipe

 - Lamb is an excellent source of Iron: Since lamb is an animal source of iron, it contains heme iron rather than the non-heme iron found in plants.
 This Heme iron is the more absorbable form of iron, so consuming red meat like a lamb helps prevent iron deficiency and anaemia symptoms.